9 Cancun Hidden Gems: A Guide to Local Spots and Activities Beyond the Beach

 9. Visit Isla Contoy

-Not so much of a Cancun hidden gem, as it has become quite popular, I wanted to include Isla Contoy because it’s one of the few preserved islands where tourism didn’t have much of an impact, yet.
+Not quite a Cancun hidden gem, as it has become quite popular, I wanted to include Isla Contoy because it’s one of the few preserved islands where tourism hasn’t had a significant impact yet.

 Joining one of the tours to Contoy Island is one of the best things to do in Cancun that you should add to your travel itinerary.